Accessible - Easy to drink wine, without the overwhelming sense of tannin, acidity, or extract.

 Vitis vinifera – The wine vine.
 Almost important wines come from her.

-Vinification - Winemaking.
+Vinification - Term for winemaking.

-Viniculture - Grape growing.
+Viniculture - Term for grape growing.

 Volatile acidity VA – Tasting term.
 Real fault, ranging from a vaguely sharp smell to a horrible vinegar aroma and taste.
-Caused by bacterial infection, especially of acetobacter (acetic acid).
+Caused by a bacterial infection, especially of acetobacter (acetic acid).

-Yeast – Is a single-cell organism that is naturally present on the surface of grapes, but in commercial winemaking is more likely to be laboratory-grown.
+Yeast – Is a single-cell organism that is naturally present on the surface of grapes.
+But in commercial winemaking is more likely to be laboratory-grown.
 It devours grape sugar, converting it into ethanol – alcohol.

 Yeast autolysis - Breakdown of dead yeast cells after the secondary fermentation in sparkling wine production.
 Gives the wine a yeasty, or biscuity, nose.

 Yield - The amount of wine or grapes produced per unit of vineyard area.